peter88213/novelyst_editor/docs/index.md

 - Open a scene editor window by double-clicking on the scene or by selecting "Edit" in the "Scene" menu.
 - Multiple scene editor windows.
 - A simple text editor box without rich text display and search capability.
+- Editor features:
+    - Text selection
+    - Copy/Cut/Paste to/from the clipboard
+    - Undo/Redo
 - Word count is displayed and updated either live or on demand.

 - Undo/Redo is provided.
 - The application is ready for internationalization with GNU gettext.
 A German localization is provided.